Welcome to Rowling Class – Year 5

 Alongside all of this maths learning the ‘Beat That’ challenges will continue.
 We are so proud of how the children have risen to this challenge, thank you for all your support at home with these.

-Forest School will begin on a Wednesday afternoon for half the class, while the other half of the class go swimming.
-After October half term the groups will change.
-We will let you know which group your child is in during the first week back.
+Forest School will begin on a Wednesday afternoon for the second half the class, while the other half of the class go swimming.
+You should know which group your child is, however if you are unsure please ask.
 If you have any Wednesday afternoons free to help, please let Mrs Munns know.

 Our PE days this term will be Wednesday (Swimming) and Thursday; please ensure your child has a full named PE kit in school at all times.